jamesisbuilding/aurora_test/README.md

 - Video demos: https://drive.google.com/drive/folders/1iASAfGXv4h4pXNdNDrNEwNQArccPV5KO?usp=sharing
   **1. Main video** — video demoing full flow

-  **2. Luxury UI** - I have completely redesigned the app for a more luxury feel, using the same logic as my initial submission.
+  **2. Showcase UI** - I have completely redesigned the app for a more luxury / artistic feel, using the same logic as my initial submission.

   **3. Archive** - previous videos of implementation as backlog